bradsm1th/time-to-react/README.md

 ## Getting Started

-The app is currently not hosted, but if you clone the repo and run `npm install`, you'll be able to try for yourself.
+The app is currently not hosted, but if you fork and clone the repo and run `npm install`, you'll be able to try for yourself.

 **Note**: You will need a free API key from Openweather.